mapmeld/our-moment-apart/3-sally-marchan/3-sally-marchan.md

 creatures of the forest.
 Not just raccoons and coyotes, but spirits and demons.

 I ate lunch at the diner where I parked my car.
-On a whim, I asked if the waitress had heard of Sally Jacobs.
+On a whim, I asked if the waitress had heard of Sally Marchan.
 She hadn't.
 So much for the small town door-knocking approach.

 That afternoon, I had a tour of the old Byer Mansion.
 It was exactly as the Younger Sally had described it - unchanged not in material, in detail, in campiness.
 I gritted my teeth